Danish-Canadian deal ends 49-year-old feud over Arctic isle

 In the following years, the territorial dispute — nicknamed the “whisky war” by media — raised its head multiple times.

 In 1984, Denmark’s minister of Greenland affairs raised a Danish flag on the island, buried a bottle of Danish schnapps at the base of the flagpole and left a note saying, “Welcome to the Danish island.”
 Canadians then planted their own flag and left a bottle of Canadian brandy.
-Since then, the countries have in turns hoisted their flags and left bottles of various spirits in tit-for-tat moves.
+Since then, the countries have in turns hoisted their flags and left bottles of various spirits in a sort of tot-for-tot dispute.

 In 2002, Nana Flensburg was part of a Danish military crew that stood on the cliff to perform a flag-raising ceremony.
 The Politiken newspaper on Tuesday quote her as saying in her diary that “among the stones in the cairns were lots of bottles, glasses, etc. with documents that informed about previous visits to the island.”